8i8/infinite_series/README.md

 numbers and I ask myself what might be found concealed within this mysterious figure, that envelops the real number set in all of its infinite entirety.

 The mind boggles ...
-And so will, undoubtedly, my faithful gcc.
+And so will, undoubtedly, gcc!